microsoft/MicroHack/03-Azure/01-01-App Innovation/01_AppServicetoContainerApps/Readme.md

 ## Challenge 2 - Containerize the Application

 ### Goal
 Before the application can be deployed to a Container App, it needs to be containerized.
 As you already know, this means encapsulating the application code with all dependencies and required software into a container image.
 The images are typically stored ("pushed") in a container registry, from which they can loaded ("pulled") to be deployed into a container hosting service.

 ### Actions

 * Create an Azure Container Registry
-* Setup a new GitHub Actions pipeline in the repository to build the application
+* Setup a new GitHub Actions workflow in the repository to build the application <br> While we will stick to the GitHub terminology and call it a workflow, in CI/CD and DevOps terms this is also known as a pipeline
 * Create a Dockerfile and add it into the repository
-* Add steps to the GitHub Actions pipeline to containerize the application and push the image into the container registry
+* Add steps to the GitHub Actions workflow to containerize the application and push the image into the container registry

 ### Success criteria

 * You have created the Azure Container Registry
-* You created a new GitHub Action pipeline
+* You created a new GitHub Actions workflow
-* The pipeline that pushes a deployable container image to the registry
+* The workflow that pushes a deployable container image to the registry

 ### Learning resources